eneller/bootloader-oem-bruteforce/README.md

 ## FAQ & Troubleshooting

-Enabling developer options in Android at your phone.
+Enabling developer options in Android at your phone:
     ` Settings > System > About device ` tap _Build number_ seven times to enable developer options.

-Enabling USB debugging and OEM unlock in Android.
+Enabling USB debugging and OEM unlock in Android:
     ` Settings > System > Developer options`

 Retrieve your IMEI by either going to
     ` Settings > System > About device `
 or by dialing `*#06#` into your phone app.

+Reboot from fastboot mode by holding down your power button for ~10 seconds.

 If adb and fastboot are not found, you can try manually setting their path with the flags `--adb` and `--fastboot`.
 All in all, the `python3 unlock.py --help` manual can always be useful.